rforcen/Mandelbrot_metal_python/README.md

 # Mandelbrot_metal_python
-python app. that runs a metal shader for Mandelbrot fractal generator
+python app. that runs a metal shader for Mandelbrot fractal generator with python qt5 support